minoca/os/CONTRIBUTING.md

 ### CLA

 We at Minoca are trying to make open source work as a business model.
 One of the ways we're doing that is by offering Minoca OS source for sale under more proprietary licensing terms.
 To do this Minoca needs to own the copyright to its source.
 In order to support this business model while also allowing community contributions, we ask that contributors sign a Contributor License Agreement.
 We're using [Harmony Agreements](http://harmonyagreements.org/).
-Before submitting patches, please fill out the CLA for [individuals](https://www.minocacorp.com/cla/individual/) or [companies](https://www.minocacorp.com/cla/company).
+Before submitting patches, please fill out the CLA for [individuals](https://www.minocacorp.com/cla/individual/) or [companies](https://www.minocacorp.com/cla/entity/).

 ### Submissions
-Patches and submissions can be sent to dev@minocacorp.com.
-If you're feeling shy, newbie questions can be sent to newbies@minocacorp.com.
+Patches and submissions can be sent to minoca-dev@googlegroups.com.
+Security issues should be directed towards security@minocacorp.com.